survival-lumc/ValidationCompRisks/Prediction_CSC.md

 ### 1.5 Plot of predictors vs estimated risk at 5 years in the validation data

-To get further insight into the effect of the predictors, we plot the values of the observed predictors in the validation set against the estimated absolute risk of breast cancer recurrence at 5 years.
+To get further insight into the effect of the covariates, we plot the covariate values observed in the validation set against the estimated absolute risk of breast cancer recurrence at 5 years.
 This gives an idea of the size of the effects.

 ``` r
 # Models -------------